zhullyb/monyhar/monyhar/docs/code_reviews.md

   * Be already acting as an owner, providing high-quality reviews and design feedback.

-  * Be a Chromium project member with full commit access of at least three months tenure.
+  * Be a Monyhar project member with full commit access of at least three months tenure.

   * Have submitted a substantial number of non-trivial changes to the affected